The Best Travel Stroller 2019

 Best Travel Stroller 2019

 Last Updated: Best Travel Stroller 2019: We waded through 11 strollers pitched for travel—folding, unfolding, stuffing into travel bags—until we found the very best travel strollers.
 We pick the .
-Mountain Buggy Nano ($199.99) as the Best Travel Stroller for North America and the UPPAbaby Minu ($399.99) as the Best Travel Stroller For International Trips.
+Mountain Buggy Nano (see below, $199.99) as the Best Travel Stroller for North America and the UPPAbaby Minu (pictured above, $399.99) as the Best Travel Stroller For International Trips.

 Scroll down for our picks for Best Travel Stroller for International Trips and Best Travel Stroller Splurge.
 New to stroller shopping?
 Read our 7 Things No One Tells You About Buying a Stroller for advice and tips.